sprintertech/sprinter-sdk/docs/docs/03-sdk/03-configuration.md

 ## Available URLs

-Here are the URLs you can use for the `baseUrl`:
+Here are the URLs you can use for the `baseUrl`.
+If you interract with test networks (e.g Sepolia, BaseSepolia...) use the Testnet url otherwise use the Mainnet one.

 - **Mainnet**: `https://api.sprinter.buildwithsygma.com/`
 - **Testnet**: `https://api.test.sprinter.buildwithsygma.com/`